How long has this program been available?

 How is the program funded?

 We are funded completely by donations, gifts, grants, planned gifts, and fundraisers.
-We are not a United Way agency and do not receive government funding.
+We are not a United Way nor a government agency.

 Our mailing address is 310 E. Houston Harte, San Angelo, TX 76903.
 We are located north of Loop 306, on the service road between Main St. and Chadbourne.

 How can I get more information?

 Please feel free to call our office at (325) 655-9200.

 All meals are prepared in our building by our kitchen staff.

 Do you charge for your services?

 No. However, each meal does cost us $3.50 to make, and donations are welcome.